rcrowther/django-taxonomy/README.md

     # Always the same, but a new class needed for every taxonomy.
-    class CategoryParent(TermParentBase):
+    class SiteCategoryParent(NodeParentBase):
             pass

     # Always this format, but a new instance needed for every taxonomy.
-    Category.api = TaxonomyAPI(
+    SiteCategory.api = NodeTreeAPI(
-                Category,
-                CategoryParent,
+                SiteCategory,
+                SiteCategoryParent,
              )

+Note that I called the new Node, and hence tree of nodes, 'SiteCategory'.
+You'll probably want to include the model name of attached elements somewhere, to avoid clashes if you have two or three taxonomies.
+'Category' alone is too generic.
+'ImgCategories' is probably better.

 Then migrate.

 ## Admin
 You need a special admin found in 'taxonomy.admins'.
-The admin adds a 'parent' field to Term operations, and routes CRUD operations through the API.
+The admin adds a 'parent' field to Node forms, and routes CRUD operations through the API.

 As usual, the admin needs a 'fields' attribute.
 One comment here, if you do not have a 'fields' statement, the 'parent' field is placed at the bottom of the form.
-Almost certainally, this is not what you want.
+This is probably not what you want.
 Also, you will want the 'parent' field to show in most cases, so put 'parent' in the 'fields' list.

 You can customise as usual.
-Here I've added a 'prepopulate' attribute for the slug field added to the Category Term in the example above,
+Here I've added a 'prepopulate' attribute for the slug field added to the SiteCategory node in the example above,

     from django.contrib import admin
-    from ???.models import Category
+    from ???.models import SiteCategory
     from taxonomy import admins

-    class CategoryAdmin(admins.TermAdmin):
+    class SiteCategoryAdmin(admins.CatAdmin):
         fields = ('parent', 'name', 'slug', 'description', 'weight') prepopulated_fields = {"slug": ("name",)}
-    admin.site.register(Category, CategoryAdmin)
+    admin.site.register(SiteCategory, SiteCategoryAdmin)

 There we are,